-The Internet of Water envisions a nation engaged in equitable and resilient water management and stewardship enabled by shared and integrated water data and information.
+The Internet of Water Coalition envisions a nation engaged in equitable, sustainable, and resilient water planning, management, and stewardship enabled by shared and integrated water data and information.

-To advance the transformation and modernization of public water data infrastructure in the United States to improve the sharing and integration of water information.
+To advance the modernization of public water data infrastructure in the United States to improve the sharing, accessibility, and integration of water data and information.

 What We Do